- What is user experience design?

-- Quantitative methods of evaluation include recording usability tests, generating heatmaps, and analyzing A/B tests for statistical significance.
+- Quantitative methods of evaluation include fixing your analytics, recording usability tests, generating heatmaps, and analyzing A/B tests for statistical significance.
 Qualitative methods include interviews or surveys composed of open-ended questions to discover comprehension and motivation.

 Before embracing a design process, team members should agree on the level of maturity that design will have.
 “A Rough Design Maturity Continuum” by Jess McMullin is a good place to start for creating a shared vocabulary.
 Design thinking by IDEO, the design sprint by Google Ventures, and Draft Method by Draft are all great methods to study and consider.

 Do you prefer to work alone or with a team?

 In the morning, I am more likely to check e-mail and Slack for project updates, check in with team members, and read industry news.
 In the afternoons, I am more likely to keep my head down for the work at hand.

 In general, I like working alone when I know how to do the task well, and I like working with others when they complement my skillset.

 How do you work with managers, engineers, and designers?

 - Product managers keep projects on time, on budget, and within scope, which makes timely communication with signal essential.
 Presenting deliverables in a “big reveal” to product managers without adequate testing and analysis is design theater and invites risk by speculation.